-Every day, around eight Australians die by suicide.
-These deaths represent a tragic loss of life and potential, and are devastating for families, friends, colleagues and communities.
-Some people, particularly LGBTI and Aboriginals and Torres Strait Islander communities are at an increased risk of suicide.
+Every suicide is felt by friends, family and their communities.
+LGBTI and Aboriginal and Torres Strait Islander communities are at an increased risk of suicide.

-A safety plan is for people to use when they are feeling unsafe or suicidal – a plan to refer to and remind themselves of reasons to live, family and friends they can talk to, ideas of activities to do when they’re alone to aid when they are vulnerable.
+A safety plan is for people to use when they are feeling unsafe or suicidal – a plan to remind themselves of reasons to live, family and friends they can talk or yarn with and things that can make them feel strong.

 What is Beyond Now?

-Beyond Now is designed to be used as part of your overall mental wellbeing and safety strategy.
-It is not intended to be your only form of support.
+Beyond Now is designed to be used as part of an overall mental wellbeing and safety strategy.
+It is not intended to be the only form of support.
 Ideally you should work with a health professional or support person to create your plan.